 For example, combat PTSD is easier to prove than non-combat PTSD.
 Mental health issues as a whole are harder to prove than other types of injuries.

 Once decisions are made on how to proceed, the proper form requesting your chosen appeal process will need to be submitted, along with any supplemental information for the VA to consider.
 You will also need to make yourself available for a hearing if you request one.

 Why and How to Get a VA Disability Appeal Attorney?

 Navigating the VA disability claims appeal process is complicated and a successful outcome is based upon expert preparation and presentation.
 Look for a law firm that focuses on this specific type of law, not one that just does VA disability appeals now and then on the side.

-When you find a possible law firm, ask the questions you need answered, find out how many VA disability claim appeals they have handled before, ask them if they have handled the type of condition(s) that you are dealing with.
+When you find a possible law firm, ask the questions you need to be answered, find out how many VA disability claim appeals they have handled before, and ask them if they have handled the type of condition(s) that you are dealing with.
 A little bit of research goes a long way to help you confidently choose a law firm to represent your interests before the VA.

 Veterans Law Group works exclusively on VA disability claims and has for over 25 years.
-VLG specializes in PTSD (including non-combat PTSD), MST, unemployability and orthopedic cases, all of which require special knowledge and experience.
+VLG specializes in PTSD (including non-combat PTSD), MST, unemployability, and orthopedic cases, all of which require special knowledge and experience.
 Additionally, most of our team are either veterans themselves or family members of Veterans so we know and understand what you are going through.